holisticon/reactive-ticket-booking/tutorial/index.md

 Now give AWS some time and your Reactive Ticket Booking should soon be available on your selected `myapp.elastibeanstalk.com` address.

-You may now play around with autoscaling modes and monitoring to render your Reactive Ticket Booking undestroyable!
+You may now play around with auto-scaling modes and monitoring to render your Reactive Ticket Booking indestructible!